 Step 2: Heat a non-oiled skillet on medium heat.

-Step 4: Place the wrap seam-side down in a skillet and grill until golden brown, then carefully flip and grill the second side.
+Optional, for a hot wrap: Place the wrap seam-side down in a skillet and grill until golden brown, then carefully flip and grill the second side.
 (Option to skip the grilling step but I think it makes it extra tasty!)

 Storage